 If you know how to drive a clutch (like me), you’re in luck.
 Stick shifts and manual transmissions reign supreme in Europe.

-If you’ve never driven a manual car before, please don’t start in Europe.
+If you’ve never driven a manual car before, please don’t try to learn in Europe.
 The twisty steep roads will be impossible to navigate without a practiced hand.
-I find them stressful sometimes because, in the US, I'm usually driving an automatic.
+I find them stressful sometimes because, in the US, I’m usually driving an automatic.

 If you’ve never driven a clutch car, it’s much safer to get an automatic, even if it costs more.
 But there aren’t many automatics.
 Supplies are limited.
 If you want one, book way in advance.